Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - How to interpret nightly static leakage test results
 	- Typical nightly results range betwwen -.06 and -.2 psi at my house.
  	- pressure decrease will be greater if the test is run soon after the water heater is activated.
-    	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static leakage test under normal conditions.
+    	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static pressure test under normal conditions.

 - Adaptive threshhold theory of operation
   	- Leaky peak - If pressure (P) rises above the peak value, the calculated peak pressure is set equal P.